-Iran's Rouhani rejects resignation of ally Zarif, says he is "not alone"
+Iran's Rouhani stands by moderate ally Zarif after surprise resignation

-DUBAI/GENEVA (Reuters) - Iranian President Hassan Rouhani rejected the resignation of his foreign minister on Tuesday, standing by a leading moderate ally long targeted by hardliners in internal factional struggles over a 2015 nuclear deal with the West.
+DUBAI/GENEVA (Reuters) - Iranian President Hassan Rouhani held back from accepting the resignation of his foreign minister on Tuesday, standing by a moderate ally long targeted by hardliners in internal factional struggles over a 2015 nuclear deal with the West.

-Zarif - a U.S.-educated veteran diplomat who helped craft the pact that curbed Iran’s nuclear program in return for sanctions relief - gave no reason for his decision to quit when he announced it on Instagram on Monday.
+The minister, Mohammed Javad Zarif - a U.S.-educated veteran diplomat who helped craft the pact that curbed Iran’s nuclear program in return for sanctions relief - gave no reason for his decision to quit when he announced it on Instagram on Monday.

-Rouhani also used Instagram to disclose his rejection of Zarif’s resignation, adding a picture of himself and Zarif together and smiling as well as the hashtags, “#Zarif_is_not_alone” and “#Zarif_is_staying” in Farsi.

-Zarif’s move thrust the schism between Iran’s hardliners and moderates into the open, effectively challenging Supreme Leader Ayatollah Ali Khamenei to pick a side.
+But his move thrust the schism between Iran’s hardliners and moderates into the open, effectively challenging Supreme Leader Ayatollah Ali Khamenei to pick a side.

 An ally of Zarif said his resignation was motivated by criticism of the nuclear accord, under increasingly intense fire in Iran since the United States abandoned it last year.